Spring with Ayuverda - New Start!

 4. Prevents the accumulation of bacteria

-5. It benefits the tongue and strengthens the functioning of the organs.
+5. It benefits the tongue and strengthens it. functioning of organs.

 9. They whiten teeth.